Follow these steps to avoid Stranger Things spoilers

-It's finally here -- the third season of Stranger Things that we've all been waiting for and we're all dying to know what the Upside Down scene at the end of season two was all about.
-While you may not have all day to binge watch the entire season, others do and you better believe they will post the spoilers.
+It's been a day since the third season of Stranger Things was released and there are already spoilers everywhere.
+You may not have all day to binge watch the entire season, but others do and you better believe they'll want to talk about it.

 Here are some tools you can use.